Azure/terraform-azurerm-avm-res-recoveryservices-vault/README.md

 <!-- BEGIN_TF_DOCS -->
-# terraform-azurerm-avm-template
+# terraform-azurerm-avm-res-recoveryservices-vault

-This is a template repo for Terraform Azure Verified Modules.
+This is avm-res-recoveryservices-vault repo for Terraform Azure Verified Modules.

 Things to do: